glab2019/PRBTD/README.md

 ```
 python PRBTD.py
 ```
-or other .py for baseline methods, the results are write in 'Result/origin/#/#/result.csv'
+or other .py for PRBTD or baseline methods, the results are written in 'Result/origin/#/#/result.csv'.

 ## Note
 This paper is under reviewed.
 The copyright of the code is not disclosed.